Python return Statement

 return None

-Returning Multiple Values in a single return Statement
+Returning Multiple Values from a Function in a Single return Statement

-We can return multiple values from a single return statement.
-These values are separated by a comma and returned as a tuple to the caller program.
+A function can have multiple return values in a single statement.
+These values are separated by a comma and returned to the caller program as a tuple.

 def return_multiple_values():